About India

 A camel safari into the Rajasthan desert is an unmissable experience.
 You’ll be rocked gently as your camel takes you across the Thar desert to Jaisalmer, camping out at night in tents beneath the canopy of stars and calling upon small desert villages where curious children show you their earthen huts with pride.

-Time your visit to coincide with the Pushkar camel fair, an annual event where traders from the region gather, showing Rajasthan at its colorful, chaotic, camel-trading best.
+Time your visit to coincide with the Pushkar camel fair, an annual event where traders from the region gather, showing Rajasthan at its colorful, chaotic and camel-trading best.

 9: Watch The World Go By From A Houseboat In Kerala